Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

         }
     }

-.. note:: As you can see the function is taking in a float argument which is the health point deducted when triggering the event.
+.. note:: As you can see, the function is taking in a float argument which is the health point deducted when triggering the event.
 This number will be passed in the invoker when the event happens.

-We also define the game over handler which stores the result and go to score page:
+We also define the game over handler, which stores the result and go to score page:

 .. code-block:: C#